 The WMO SP entitled Develop and sustain core competencies and expertise highlights the main needs and tasks related to ETR.
 It recognizes a growing deficit in the capability and numbers of adequately educated and trained staff needed to provide weather, climate, hydrological and related environmental services in many countries and territories.
 Additionally, rapid advances in scientific innovation and technological developments and means for public communication require corresponding and continuous training of NMHS personnel.

 The role of ETR in the overall CD process encompasses several areas, including obtaining, maintaining and developing staff core competencies, enhancement of the training capabilities of institutions and experts, development of leadership and management capabilities of NMHSs, assessing of new and emerging learning needs and assessment of NMHSs capacity.
-WCDS should build upon established organizational forms, practices, guidelines and strategic directions related to ETR, which have been constantly reviewed and updated over the years.
+WCDF should build upon established organizational forms, practices, guidelines and strategic directions related to ETR, which have been constantly reviewed and updated over the years.

-WCDS is covering the decisive part of the 2020s decade, which will be marked by extreme dynamics of the development of new capabilities requiring new competence and skills and the evolving role of meteorological staff in the modern environment.
+WCDF is covering the decisive part of the 2020s decade, which will be marked by extreme dynamics of the development of new capabilities requiring new competence and skills and the evolving role of meteorological staff in the modern environment.
 The WMO OCP White Paper #2, Future of the National Meteorological or Hydrometeorological Services (NMS), states that “NMHS human resources development strategies and policies are fundamental to ensuring all staff have the required levels of needed knowledge, skills and competency to carry out their tasks and to develop professionally.
 Failure to develop and implement such strategies are likely to result in many NMHSs being unable to fulfil their core mandate and functions.
 This will likely result in a loss of relevance, influence, visibility and ability to exploit business opportunities, with the result that other entities can take over the delivery of some NMS functions and services”.

-Hence this overview of situations and associated challenges, it is necessary to ensure that WCDS takes into account the following aspects of the evolving human resources (HR) issues:
+Hence this overview of situations and associated challenges, it is necessary to ensure that WCDF takes into account the following aspects of the evolving human resources (HR) issues:

  The profiles of the skills and competencies needed by NMHS staff will evolve in the future to match the evolution of technologies required to acquire, process and make data, information and products available to users.
 To keep pace with the technological advancements and new service demands, NMHSs will need to analyse the future skills and competencies that are likely to be required and then decide how best these can be obtained, for example, through continuous staff development, recruitment or contracting out.